Alan Moore: Return to independents: 2009–present

 In 2010, Moore began what he described as "the 21st century's first underground magazine".
 Titled Dodgem Logic, the bi-monthly publication consisted of work by a number of Northampton and Midlands-based authors and artists, as well as original contributions from Moore.
 Despite Dodgem Logic's content not being particularly regional or parochial, its advertising sales remained mainly Midland's based, limiting its financial stability, and making it unusually dependent upon sales revenues.
 It ran for eight issues and folded in April 2011.

 In 2010 Moore began publishing a series of comics set in the H. P. Lovecraft universe returning to an earlier interest in the work and worlds of the author.
 Avatar Press had previously published Alan Moore's Yuggoth Cultures and Other Growths, a compilation of unpublished scripts and strips and comic adaptations of previously published poems by Moore themed around or based upon Lovecraft's work in 2003, followed by the two part The Courtyard adapted from a previously published Lovecraftian Moore short story.
-The horror mini-series Neonomicon, the first of Moore's original comic works released by Avatar Press, were illustrated by Jacen Burrows who had also illustrated the earlier adaptations, and the fourth and final issue was released in January 2011.
+The horror miniseries Neonomicon, the first of Moore's original comic works released by Avatar Press, were illustrated by Jacen Burrows who had also illustrated the earlier adaptations, and the fourth and final issue was released in January 2011.

 In 2014 a twelve-part series reuniting Moore with Jacen Burrows was announced titled Providence on Lovecraft and the sources of the Cthulhu Mythos forming a prequel to Neonomicon.
 It was published in twelve issues from 2015 to 2017.

 Moore has appeared live at music events collaborating with a number of different musicians, including a 2011 appearance with Stephen O'Malley at the All Tomorrow's Parties 'I'll Be Your Mirror' music festival in London.

 A planned future project is an occult textbook known as The Moon and Serpent Bumper Book of Magic, written with Steve Moore.
 It will be published by Top Shelf on 15 October 2024.
 In September 2016, he published a novel called Jerusalem, which is also set in Northampton.

 Alan Moore has joined the Occupy Comics Kickstarter project.
 Moore contributed an essay on comics as counter-culture.